gvwilson/thirdbit/src/fiction/santas/index.md

 and the one after that.
 Every prison you build,
 every cage you make,
-every time anyone tells someone else they can't be who they really are, someone will set them free."
+every time you tell someone they can't be who they really are, someone will set them free."

 Whatever the robot might have said in reply was interrupted